- WHO WE ARE

 Do not pour sour milk down the sink.

 Why?
-One litre of full cream milk has enough fat in it to cover the surface of an Olympic-sized swimming pool.
+One liter of full cream milk has enough fat in it to cover the surface of an Olympic-sized swimming pool.

 Do not use the toilet as a wastebasket / garbage can.